Mirzipan/Mirzipan.Framed/README.md

 A base behaviour for Framed.
 It is not necessary to use it, but it does come with a bunch of quality of life improvements over the Unity `MonoBehaviour`.
+Namely integrations for:
+* Heist
+* Scheduler (both, Ticker and Updater)